mysidewalk/training-introduction/02-workflow.md

 **Branches**

 Once the requirements and specifics have been written up in a ticket, the ticket should be marked as accepted by the individual who is working on it.
-A branch should be created using the following "template" `[TICKET NUMBER]-[2-3 WORD DESCRIPTION]`.
+A branch should be created using the following "template" `[TICKET NUMBER]-[2-3 WORD DESCRIPTION]`, e.g. `1234-my-ticket-name`.
 Short sweet to the point.
 Ticket numbers help make sure names don't collide, and the words help identify branch focus.

 **QA**